-- There is no argument between the Parties regarding the applicability of the FFU Regulations.
-63. Ukrainian national law, the only aspect of which that has been provided is the Ukrainian Labour Code, is also applicable where the FFU Regulations or the Contract provide insufficient guidance. - The FIFA Regulations are not directly applicable to the case.
-However, considering that 64. pursuant to Article 1 of the FIFA Regulations, the principles set forth in Article 14 regarding termination with just cause must be respected by national regulations, and that Article 10.2 of the FFU Regulations contains similar wording to that of Article 14 of the FIFA Regulations, commentary and case law on Article 14 of the FIFA Regulations, where applicable, will be referred to by the Panel.
+- There is no discussion between the Parties on the applicability of the FFU Regulations.
+61. Ukrainian national law, the only of which has been provided is the Ukrainian Labour Code, is also applicable where the FFU Regulations or the Contract provide insufficient guidance. - 62.
+The FIFA Regulations are not directly applicable to the case.
+However, considering that pursuant to Article 1 of the FIFA Regulations, the principles set forth in Article 14 regarding termination with just cause without consequences must be respected by national regulations and that Article 10.2 of the FFU Regulations provides similar drafting to that of Article 14 of the FIFA Regulations, commentary and case law on Article 14 of the FIFA Regulations, where applicable, will be used by the Panel.